Linking In to Global Value Chains: A Guide for Small and Medium-Sized Enterprises

 Who This Guide is For

-This guide was created for Canada's small and medium sized enterprises (SMEs) who are interested in expanding internationally.
+This guide is presented by the Canadian Trade Commissioner Service (TCS) for Canada's small and medium sized enterprises (SMEs) who are interested in expanding internationally.
 Its intent is to present the global value chain business model as a means for boosting firms' global competitiveness, profitability and long term sustainability.

 This guide is not a “step by step” or “how to” guide.
 We understand that each firm is unique and is best understood by those closest to its operations.
 For this reason, we have aimed to present alternate business strategies or options which you might consider in your firm's management strategy.
 Not every strategy will be relevant for each business; however our intent is to expand your strategic thinking to include options presented by global value chains.